Thermo Fisher Scientific (TMO) - GuruFocus.com

 Profitability

-Thermo Fisher Scientific has been profitable for 10 out of the past 10 years, reflecting consistent profitability.
-The company's operating margin of 16.8% is better than 77.53% of companies in the Medical Diagnostics & Research industry, indicating strong profitability.
-Over the past 12 months, the company recorded revenues of $43.8 billion and Earnings Per Share (EPS) of $15.34.
+Thermo Fisher Scientific (TMO, Financial) has been profitable over the past 10 years, boasting an operating margin of 16.8%, which ranks better than 77.53% of companies in the Medical Diagnostics & Research industry.
+With strong profitability, Thermo Fisher Scientific presents a safer investment option.

 Growth

-Thermo Fisher Scientific's 3-year average revenue growth rate is better than 70.3% of companies in the Medical Diagnostics & Research industry.
-The company's 3-year average EBITDA growth rate is 20.2%, which ranks better than 62.5% of companies in the industry.
+Thermo Fisher Scientific's average annual revenue growth is 21.6%, outperforming 70.3% of companies in the Medical Diagnostics & Research industry.
+Its 3-year average EBITDA growth is 20.2%, which ranks better than 62.5% of industry peers.

 ROIC vs WACC

-Thermo Fisher Scientific's return on invested capital (ROIC) of 8.4 is higher than its weighted average cost of capital (WACC) of 7.08, suggesting the company is creating value for shareholders.
+Thermo Fisher Scientific's return on invested capital (ROIC) of 8.4 is higher than its weighted average cost of capital (WACC) of 7.08, indicating efficient cash flow generation relative to the capital invested in the business.

 Conclusion

-In conclusion, Thermo Fisher Scientific (TMO, Financial) appears to be modestly undervalued.
-With fair financial condition, strong profitability, and commendable growth, the company's stock may deliver higher returns than its business growth in the long run.
-To learn more about Thermo Fisher Scientific stock, you can check out its 30-Year Financials here.
+In conclusion, Thermo Fisher Scientific is modestly undervalued, with fair financial condition and strong profitability.
+Its growth ranks better than 62.5% of companies in the Medical Diagnostics & Research industry.
+For more information about Thermo Fisher Scientific stock, check out its 30-Year Financials here.